SFML/SFML/tools/xcode/templates/readme.txt

     No, Xcode 3 and 4 don't have the same template system.
 Therefore these templates won't work with a older version of Xcode.

-  * I'm still using SFML 1.6.
-Can I use these templates anyway?

-    No, these templates were made for SFML 2 only.